Official Advisory

 7. Health and Safety Considerations

-7.1 Health Risks of Spray Foam
+7.1 Health Risks For more information, see our detailed FAQ about health and safety. of Spray Foam

 Exposure to spray foam chemicals can pose health risks to residents, especially during installation and removal.